These instructions are for cultural organizations posting programs. For instructions for teachers on how to book a program, go to BOOKING.

 - It is each education provider’s responsibility to contact teachers and arrange all program details.
 But if you encounter persistent problems, let us know as soon as possible so we can help.
 If you do not expect to be able to use all of your allocated funding for the school year, notify United Arts by or before March 1, so funding can be moved to another group.
 This may result in a lower funding amount in future years.

-- New lesson plans must be sent to Mary@UnitedArts.cc at least two weeks in advance of the first event using the lesson plans.
+- New lesson plans must be submitted via online reporting forms or sent to Mary@UnitedArts.cc at least two weeks in advance of the first event using the lesson plans.

-- The UA Invoice Form (Excel) should include 1-2 full calendar months of activities and is due to Mary@UnitedArts.cc by the 15th of the following month (in May, invoices can be submitted weekly).
+- The UA Invoice Form (Excel) should include 1-2 full calendar months of activities and is due via the online reporting form by the 15th of the following month (in May, you can request an exception to submit invoices weekly).
 No invoices are accepted past June 15.
-Invoices must be accompanied by teacher surveys (one per school per day, for at least 75% of schools served) and any updates of volunteers or staff.
+Invoices must be accompanied by teacher evaluation forms (one per school per day, for at least 75% of schools served) and any updates of volunteers or staff.

-- Acknowledgment: In communications with teachers (such as letters, emails, lesson plans and brochures), include the statement “Supported in part by United Arts of Central Florida.
+- Acknowledgment: In communications with teachers (such as letters, emails, lesson plans and brochures), include the statement “This program is supported in part by United Arts of Central Florida.
 Through Arts and Culture Access Funding, children attend field trips and in‐school programs that connect to their class curriculum.
 Learn more or view lesson plans at www.UAArtsEd.com.”
-Some funders may add requirements (logos, statements).
+See your award letter for additional recognition requirements.

 - A handful of funded organizations are selected each year for evaluation.